plankes-projects/splitastic/clients/vue/README.md

 # vue

 HTML5 History Mode is enabled, therefore you have to add a little configuration to your server.
-How ot do this is described here: https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations
+How to do this is described here: https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations

 ## Project setup